 2. Formal Grievance Procedure:

-a.
 A written appeal must be filed with the Associate Dean for Medical Education.
-This appeal must ask for review of the question and must specify the injury alleged, the reasons for the student’s belief that he or she is aggrieved, and the remedy sought.
+This appeal must ask for review of the question and must specify the grievance alleged, the reasons for the student’s belief that he or she was aggrieved, and the remedy sought.

 Sexual Harassment, Misconduct and Assault, Gender Equity, and Racial and Ethnic Discrimination